OskajhZ/Pneumonia-Analysis-System-Based-on-CNN/README.md

 # Pneumonia-Analysis-System-Based-on-CNN
 ## Introduction
 This Model realized a dicotomy between normal and pneumonia according to X-ray images.
-The classification accuracy is about 90% (in test dataset with 624 images).The TensorFlow subclassed model is saved as Model_1(SaveModel format).
+The classification accuracy is about 90% (in test dataset with 624 images).
+The TensorFlow subclassed model is saved as Model_1(SaveModel format).
 Source files including training programme and testing programme are in the folder Source_File.
 ## About File Directories
 FolderName | Discription
 -|-